nyeholt/silverstripe-connector/README.md

 ## Getting started

 * Install the module locally
-* Install the module on the remote SilverStripe system.
+* Install the module AND restful server (https://github.com/silverstripe/silverstripe-restfulserver) on the remote SilverStripe system.
 This is required so that the connector can get in to the remote system - note that there are two config settings that need to be added to the remote system config also
   * SiteTree::$api_access = true;